0x4c4e5344/sshtail/README.md

 # SSH Tail

+> **Note**
+> This is a fork of [drognisep/sshtail](https://github.com/drognisep/sshtail) project.

-This is a CLI app that will setup SSH connections to multiple hosts specified in the given spec file using a key of your choice, tail the named file, and aggregate the output to the calling terminal's STDOUT.
+This is a CLI app that will set up SSH connections to multiple hosts specified in the given spec file using a key of your choice, tail the named file, and aggregate the output to the calling terminal's STDOUT.

 **Note:** This utility uses the `tail` executable on the remote host to facilitate its base functionality.
 This limitation is mostly because I haven't figured out any other way yet.
 PRs welcome!